The Friends of Leatherhead Museum

 Museums and Art Galleries usually enjoy the support of a 'Friends' organisation and Leatherhead Museum is no exception.

-Our contribution to the success of our museum is both practical and financial .
-The 'objects' as set out in our constitution are : -
+Our contribution to the success of our museum is both practical and financial.
+The 'objects' as set out in our constitution are: -

-(a) To help in the upkeep of the Leatherhead Museum
+(a) to help in the upkeep of the Leatherhead Museum

-(b) To assist the Museum committee and the Curator to stage displays of local history
+(b) to assist the Museum committee and the Curator to stage displays of local history

-(c) To publish from time to time, as appropriate, news items of the Friends activities,
+(c) to publish from time to time, as appropriate, news items of the Friends activities,

-(d) To help publicise the Museum and
+(d) to help publicise the Museum and

-(e) To foster interest in museums and display techniques and other related activities.
+(e) to foster interest in museums and display techniques and other related activities.

-We are active in all these fields but perhaps the greatest debt that the museum owes to the Friends is the provision and organisation of Stewards.
-These are volunteers willing to give their time in order to man the museum during opening hours.
-We are always glad to hear of local people who might wish to get involved in this interesting task ; it involves only three hours per month.
+Our Stewards are volunteers willing to give their time in order to help visitors to the the museum during opening hours.
+We are always glad to hear of local people who might wish to get involved in this interesting task; it involves only three hours per month.

 The Friends make every effort to bring about an increase in the numbers visiting us.
 We publicise the museum in every way possible, also sponsoring local initiatives and building links with local firms and local schools.